SofiaSanchezU/Lane-Keeping--Autonomous-driving--/README.md

   <img src="https://github.com/user-attachments/assets/87e2bea1-d1d1-46dd-b944-5bc59a9d93bd" alt="Texto alternativo" width="400">
 </p>

-# Process
-1. The projec starts finding the mamtematial description of the model.
-2. The dynamic system is build using Matlab/Simulink.
-3. Study of Structural Properties.
-4. Desing the Optimal controls
-5. Desing Robust control

 # Prerequisites
 - The code was created and tested on the Matlab/Simulink 2023a environment